 Because a concussion impacts the brain's cognitive functions (those that involve thinking, concentrating, learning and reasoning), the four most recent concussion guidelines, [1,2,9-11] a number of recent studies,[3,12, 13] and the expert opinions of many clinicians involved in the assessment and management of sport-related concussion, recommend cognitive rest in the immediate period after injury to allow the brain time to heal helps in recovery.

 An athlete should avoid strenuous activity until the athlete has no post-concussion symptoms at rest because physical activity may make symptoms worse and has the potential to delay recovery.
-While strict bed rest is not necessary, and while the effect of physical activity on concussion recovery has not been extensively studied (indeed, there is some evidence to suggest that mild physical exertion may actually help concussion recovery, especially for those suffering from post-concussion syndrome), the consensus of experts recommend broad restrictions on physical activity in the first few days after a concussion, including:
+While strict bed rest is not necessary, and while the effect of physical activity on concussion recovery has not been extensively studied (indeed, there is some evidence to suggest that mild physical exertion may actually help concussion recovery, especially for those suffering from post-concussion syndrome), the consensus of experts recommends broad restrictions on physical activity in the first few days after a concussion, including:

 - no sports